lucasgsf/GameOfLife/README.md

 - **Infinite Board**: Implement a board that expands or has wrap-around at the edges
 - **State History**: Allow going back and forth through the history of generations
 - **Statistics**: Show statistics such as total population, growth rate, etc.

+## Contributing

+We welcome contributions to the Game of Life project!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

+- Branching strategy
+- Commit message conventions
+- Pull request process
+- Development setup
+- Code style guidelines

+Before making any changes, please read our contribution guidelines to ensure a smooth collaboration process.